 Use a trustworthy sender name.

-First of all, make sure your sender name says everything a receiver needs to know about you or your business.
-Thus, the best way is to send emails under your name or the business’ name.
+First, ensure your sender name says everything a receiver needs to know about you or your business.
+Thus, the best way is to send emails under your or the business’ names.
 Such a decision makes two things at once.
 First, a more reliable sender name is less likely to trigger spam filters.
 Secondly, there is a good chance a receiver will open an email when they see a trustworthy name on it.
 For instance, they can recall a conversation with you or a brand name they already know.
 Overall, the first line of your letter is like you saying ‘Hi’ to your acquaintances.
-You want people to recall you, so it’s best to start with your name.
+You want people to recall you, so starting with your name is best.

 Check your IP address regularly.

 Once you get into email marketing, your IP address becomes the most important thing you have.
 Hence, you need to take good care of it.
 Unfortunately, it is very easy to fall into disfavor.
-If you have ruined your reputation among Internet users, your IP address gets blacklisted, and you can do little to nothing about it.
-In case this happens to you, most of the emails you send will automatically go to spam.
+If you have ruined your reputation among Internet users, your IP address gets blocked, and you can do little to nothing about it.
+If this happens to you, most of the emails you send will automatically go to spam.
 You can do the most’ textbook’ email marketing here.
-It won’t matter when you are on the blacklist.
+It won’t matter when you are on the blocklist.

 Stay in touch with technological changes.

 It would help if you always stayed on top of things with technological changes.
-For example, the digital world is getting increasingly better at fighting spam messages.
-But, unfortunately, there is not much progress in not targeting email marketing.
-Hence, it would be best to learn in advance of any new spam laws or upcoming changes in spamming policies.
+For example, the digital world is improving at fighting spam messages. , unfortunately, there is not much progress in not targeting email marketing.
+Hence, it would be best to learn about any new spam laws or upcoming changes in spamming policies.
 After all, only by learning how you trigger spam filters can you avoid them.

 Keep a clean subscription list.

 Imagine this.
 You are certain that your emails are welcomed and expected.
 So, you keep on the mailing.
-Maybe in the past, your subscriber did contact you with requests like, “do my homework for me, please.” or “Can I trust this essay writing services review?”
-Yet, the one who you recruited as a freshman in college has long graduated already.
+Maybe your subscriber did contact you in the past with requests like, “Do my homework for me, please.” or “Can I trust this essay writing services review?”
+Yet, the one you recruited as a freshman in college has long graduated already.
 But the emails continue.
 How long will it take for you to annoy them?
-It’s just a matter of time when they block you and report the address as spam.
-The more people do it with your newsletter, the higher chances you have to be on the permanent blacklist.
-Hence, you want to leave people an option of not receiving the letters if they no longer need them.
+It’s time before they block you and report the address as spam.
+The more people do it with your newsletter, the higher your chances of being on the permanent blocklist.
+Hence, you want to leave people with the option of not receiving the letters if they no longer need them.